Lufthansa Italia: Shutdown

 On 23 July 2011, Lufthansa reported in a press release that it would stop all Lufthansa Italia operations by 29 October 2011 as it had been proven too difficult to operate the Italian-based operations economically.
 As a replacement, the Lufthansa Group increased their flights from Italian destinations to their German hubs in Frankfurt and Munich instead.
 The last scheduled flight of Lufthansa Italia was LH3627 on 29 October 2011, which landed at 16:35, coming from Palermo to Milan-Malpensa, which was flown on the Airbus A319-100 with the registration D-AKNJ.
 The former Lufthansa Italia aircraft have been transferred back to other Lufthansa Group airlines.

 Destinations

 The following cities were served by Lufthansa Italia prior to its shutdown on 29 October 2011:

 Fleet

-The Lufthansa Italia fleet consisted of the following aircraft:

-Five of the airline's aircraft came from Lufthansa subsidiary Germanwings, and the other five came from Lufthansa's base at Munich.
-All aircraft were given names of Italian cities, such as 'Bologna' and 'Varese', and were painted in a modified Lufthansa livery.
-The aircraft retained their German registrations.
-In 2010, the airline planned to replace one A319 with two Airbus A320, but this never occurred.
-Two of the five daily flights to London were operated by a British Midland International Airbus A321 in a 31/118 configuration.
+The Lufthansa Italia fleet consisted of the following aircraft.
+All aircraft were given names of Italian cities, such as 'Bologna' and 'Varese', and were painted in a modified Lufthansa livery while retaining their German registrations.